fwSmit/noughts-and-crosses/README.md

-The executable is in noughts and crosses/bin/Release/
+The executable is in "noughts and crosses/bin/Release/"